 Founded in 1989, The Council for the National Interest (“CNI”) is a 501(c)(4) nonprofit, non-partisan organization in the United States that works for “Middle East policies that serve the American national interest.”
 CNI has a pro-Palestine position and is opposed to Neo-Conservatism.

-The President of CNI is Alison Weir who is a former journalist and the founder of If Americans Knew, a nonprofit organization that focuses on the Israel-Palestine conflict, specializing in statistical analysis.
+The President of CNI is Alison Weir, a former journalist and the founder of If Americans Knew, a nonprofit organization that focuses on the Israel-Palestine conflict, specializing in statistical analysis.
 If America Knew has been criticized by the Anti-Defamation League (ADL) for what they deemed anti-Semitic statements, which Alison Weir characterizes as defamation.
 On the other hand, Fairness and Accuracy in Reporting (FAIR) has called If Americans Knew “Valuable. “

 Funded by / Ownership